xproc/3.0-test-suite/README.md

 author is responsible for multiple revisions, a syntacit shortcut is
 possible:

-1. On the first `t:author`, specify the author initials.
+1. The first time you add an `t:author`, specify the author initials.
 2. On a subsequent revision by that author, you can use the `initials` attribute on the `t:revision` as a shortcut for the author.